Jatin-Lalit/jatin-lalit/README.md

   🔍 Looking for exciting full-time opportunities
   💼 Available for freelance projects
   🤝 Open to collaboration on open-source projects
-  🎯 Interested in AI/ML and Cloud Architecture roles
+  🎯 Interested in SDE roles
   📧 Feel free to reach out for any discussions!
   ```